claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 Buildpack script prerequisites
 ******************************

-This script is executed once on the Ghost instance during each deployment so any non local installation will be lost by the compression operation.
+This script is executed once on the Cloud Deploy instance during each deployment so any non local installation will be lost by the compression operation.
 For example, global packages installation, like apt or yum packages won't be kept whereas local composer, pip, npm, gem installations will be kept in the archive.
 Use this script to execute all commands that have a high execution cost and any external calls.